Audi A1 review - MPG, CO2 and running costs

-The Audi A1’s day-to-day running costs should be no more than rivals, but it may keep its value better
+The Audi A1’s day-to-day running costs should be no more than rivals, and it may keep its value better, too

 The 25 TFSI is the smallest engined A1 you can buy, so it's not surprising it's also the most economical.
-The three-pot 1.0-litre can return 50.4mpg on a WLTP combined cycle.
+The three-pot 1.0-litre can return up to 50.4mpg on the WLTP combined cycle and emits 128g/km of CO2 in its most basic Technik form.
 There are as yet no hybrid or ‘green’ powertrain options, but efficiency of the base models remain impressive.

 The 35 TFSI has cylinder deactivation to improve its figures.
 By cutting off fuel to half the cylinders when they’re not under load, you can mimic the efficiency of a smaller engine.
-Despite having 148bhp and a 0-62mph time of 7.7 seconds, the 35 TFSI can return 46.3mpg on a WLTP combined cycle.
+Despite having 148bhp and a 0-62mph time of 7.7 seconds, the 35 TFSI can return 45.6mpg with CO2 emissions from 141g/km.

 In general terms, the Audi A1 shouldn’t cost any more to run than similarly high-spec supermini rivals, at least when it comes to filling up, insurance and road tax.
 However, maintenance costs could be a little higher than some, as you’ll be helping to play for all those swishy Audi showrooms.

-The 25 TFSI is the cheapest to insure as that’s only Group 16.
-When the sportier models arrive the bills go up commensurately with performance, the most expensive models to insure current are the 35 TFSI, which is Group 25 and the 40 TFSI which is Group 31.
+The 25 TFSI is the cheapest to insure as that’s only in Group 16.
+When the sportier models arrive the bills go up according to performance, with the most expensive models to insure being the 35 TFSI, which is Group 25 and the, now discontinued, 40 TFSI which is Group 31.

 In this review

 - 1Audi A1 reviewThe Audi A1 is a luxurious and sporty-looking small hatch that gives the MINI a run for its money

 - 2Engines, performance and driveA smooth ride, with crisp handling and exceptional refinement make the Audi A1 a pleasure to drive